HardisonCo/.github/international/senegal/sn-health/index.md

-# sn_Health - Senegal Health Agency
+# sn-health - Senegal Health Agency

 ## Ministry of Health and Social Action